 Try the 4-count exercise or another mindful breathing technique to stop holiday stress in its tracks.
 All you need is to stop what you’re doing for a moment and focus on your breath.
 You don’t need to change your breathing.
 Just pay attention to the air going in and out.

 The perfect mindfulness exercise for a busy day.

-If you have more than a few seconds, try a body scan meditation.
+Try a body scan meditation if you have more than a few seconds.
 This can take as long as you like.
 There are guided ones like this by Stop, Breathe & Think.
 Or you can do it on your own.